Rouz275/getting-started-with-git/readme.md

 # getting-started-with-git

-Repository on testing of basic git functionality.
+This project is from [Thinkful's](https://www.thinkful.com/bootcamp/web-development/) Software Engineering Bootcamp.
+It is a repository on testing of basic git functionality.